lmhagar/EconDesignPosterior/README.md

 # EconDesignPosterior
 Supplementary code for An Economical Approach to Design Posterior Analyses manuscript

-Supplementary code for Posterior Ramifications of Prior Dependence Structures manuscript

 There are two code files for this manuscript.

 - 01-logistic: reproduces the results in Section 5.1 of the main text